 If you are an avid sports fan, you have definitely seen various Microsoft products appear in some form or the other – be it on television as an advert, on an NFL game’s sidelines, or on the track in a NASCAR race.
-The reason behind this is the massive investment that the tech giant has made in the field of sports, which has greatly influenced NFL odds.
+The reason behind this is the massive investment that the tech giant has made in the field of sports, which has greatly influenced other aspects.
 After signing its first five-year, $400 million contract in 2013 with NFL, the company has gone on to sign deals with NASCAR, PGA Tour, and Real Madrid, among others.

 In order to understand Microsoft’s reasoning behind these sports partnerships, popular news website GeekWire interviewed Microsoft’s two long-standing executives – Yusuf Mehdi, the Vice-President of the Corporate division and Chris Capossela, who is the Head of Marketing.

 The duo emphasized upon Microsoft’s two-fold objectives, which was to use Microsoft products to improve the strategy and overall business of teams and leagues, enhance its market exposure at the same time.

 And after having spent 3 years in the sports market, it seems that Microsoft is happy with the results and current achievements.
 According to story published in the News Center very recently, an increasing number of coaches as well as players now tend to use the surface tablets on sidelines to see their past plays.
 Regardless of whether you watch the game in person or on the television, you must have observed coaches and/or players on their tablets at some point or the other.
 Although fans of the conventional black-and-white printouts on the sidelines still exist (for instance, one coach was using both the tablet and the paper printouts), the surface tablet commands immense popularity, and is on its way to becoming THE gadget to view past plays on.

 According to Capossela, having big players like Drew Brees, among others has revolutionized the way the game is being played on the sidelines – something that is indeed a big success.